ovgu-ailab/idl2021/ass7.md

 - Implement other attention mechanisms and train models with them:
   - dot product attention <img src="https://latex.codecogs.com/svg.latex?h_t^T%20\cdot%20\overline{h}_s" />
   - Luong's multiplicative attention <img src="https://latex.codecogs.com/svg.latex?h_t^T%20W%20\overline{h}_s" />
+- Optional: The tutorial implements the training step with an explicit loop over the decoder time steps.
+However, the decoder model/layer is written in such a way that it can actually process the whole sequence in one go, which would be much faster because optimized RNN implementations can be used (we observed about a 5x speedup).
+  Can you re-write the training step in this way?
+Be careful that the training performance doesn't degrade (the tutorial includes code to overfit on one batch) as there may be problems with your code even if it runs without errors!

 Hint: Take care to save your models or their weights (in the drive) so you do not lose your